dbt-labs/dbt-jobs-as-code/README.md

 The way we differentiate jobs defined from code from the ones defined from the UI is that the code ones have a name ending with `[[<identifier>]]`.

-⚠️ Important: If you plan to use this tool but have existing jobs ending with `[[<identifier>]]` you should rename them before running any command.
+⚠️ Important: If you plan to use this tool but have existing jobs ending with `[[...]]` you should rename them before running any command.

 ## Why not Terraform